seunggyupark/brewery-app/README.md

 # PLEASE READ: This is the first application I made when I had little knowledge of programming.
 This is not a reflection of my ability but a reference to what my first project was.

-I did not even know what an object was at the time of building this!
+**Description**
+• Internal management tool at my previous role for managing beer production lifecycle and data.

+• Reliable solution that created the ability to easily manage the production process by digitizing the paper procedure, saving >$75,000 annually.
+Included automation for repetitive tasks as well.
 **Demo**

 **User Apps**